remcoros/vscode-startanyshell/README.md

 ## Usage

 Open the command palette (F1 / Ctrl+Shift+P), and look for 'Start shell'.
+Or use the shortcut 'ctrl+shift+c'.

 ## License
 [MIT](LICENSE)